ludekcizinsky/nano-learn/README.md

-# nano-em-el
+# nano-learn

-Collection of ML algorithms
+To be added soon.